loomnetwork/loom-sdk-documentation/docs/karma.md

 * `GetUserStateKey(owner *types.Address) []byte`
 * `GetState(ctx contract.StaticContext, user *types.Address) (*State, error)`

-## Karma related loom.yaml settings
-* `KarmaEnabled bool` Switch indicating whether or not the karma functionality is activated.
-* `Oracle string` special user account that is unaffected by karma restriction and is the only user that can change karma parameters.
-* `SessionDuration       int64` Length in seconds of a karma session period.
-* `SessionMaxAccessCount int64` Base value to determine the maximum number of Tx allowed per session.

 ## Genesis entries
 An example genesis file entry is shown below.
 The Init block can be empty, which just installs the karma contact on the DAppChain.